Chart Color Schemes

 The level of residential development activity in Annandale is very low in comparison to the average area assessed nationally by AreaSearch

 Annandale has seen approximately 20 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 100 homes were approved, with another 8 approved so far in FY-26.
-On average, only 0.1 people have moved to the area each year for every dwelling built over these five years.
+Over the past five financial years, from FY-21 to FY-25, around 100 homes have been approved, with another 8 approved so far in FY-26.
+On average, only about 0.1 person per year moves to the area for each dwelling built during these years, suggesting that new construction is meeting or exceeding demand.

 Frequently Asked Questions - Development